jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-for Vocabulary for Event Recording and Incident Sharing, it is free to use, and links to VERIS resources appear throughout this report.The collection method and conversion techniques differed between contributors.
-In general, three basic methods (expounded below) were used to accomplish this:1\.Direct recording of paid externalforensic investigations and related intelligence operations conducted by
+for Vocabulary for Event Recording and Incident Sharing, it is free to use, and links to VERIS resources appear throughout this report.
+The collection method and conversion techniques differed between contributors.
+In general, three basic methods (expounded below) were used to accomplish this:
+1\. 
+Direct recording of paid external forensic investigations and related intelligence operations conducted by
+Verizon using the VERIS Webapp
+1\. 
+Direct recording by partners
+using VERIS
+1\. 
+Converting partners existing
+schema into VERIS
-Verizon using the VERIS Webapp2\.Direct recording by partnersusing VERIS3\.Converting partners existingschema into VERISAll contributors received instruction to omit any information that might identify organizations or individuals involved.Some source spreadsheets are converted to our standard spreadsheet formatted through automated mapping to ensure consistent conversion.
+All contributors received instruction to omit any information that might identify organizations or individuals involved.
+Some source spreadsheets are
+converted to our standard spreadsheet formatted through automated mapping to ensure consistent conversion.